Building bridges: KLI students tour Kadena Air Base

 |0

-This work, Building bridges: KLI students tour Kadena Air Base [Image 9 of 9], by SrA Luis E. Rios Calderon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Building bridges: KLI students tour Kadena Air Base, by SrA Luis E. Rios Calderon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.